About

-Building on this work, I focus on how design features, platform environments, and industry contexts shape user engagement and consumption patterns.
+Building on this work, I focus on how design features, platforms, and industry contexts shape user engagement and consumption patterns.
 My research speaks to broader questions of content consumption, user participation, and evolving forms of digitally mediated consumption, where online platforms, fandom practices, and material goods are closely intertwined.
 It also opens up possibilities for applying qualitative insights to content strategy and cross-cultural market contexts, particularly in understanding how users engage with media, communities, and related forms of consumption across different cultural settings.

 💡